CEO and President

 At SCX, Mr. Drake is focused on project planning, documenting the concept, developing business models, and providing the relevant materials for capital-raising and management.

-Mr. Peterson was previously an executive at two global management consulting firms, one of which was included the Fortune 1000 during the 90’s Internet boom.
-As a management consultant, he advised 8 of the top 10 global banks and many regional banks, approximately half of the top 25 asset managers, global brokerages, and many other non financial services clients in industries including health care, pharmaceuticals, manufacturing, services, and technology.
+Mr. Peterson was previously an executive at global management consulting firms, including a Fortune 1000 firm during the 90’s Internet boom.
+As a management consultant, he advised 8 of the top 10 global banks, global brokerages, nearly half of the top 25 asset managers, and clients in other industries such as health care, pharmaceuticals, manufacturing, services, and technology.

 At SCX, Mr. Peterson is focused on partnering with international commodities exchanges, designing space commodity futures contracts, regulatory oversight, and identifying market-makers.